vEnhance/web.evanchen.cc/input/faq-contest.md

 ### {{ faq("C-9", "Should I take the time to write up full solutions to problems I solve in training?") }}

 It depends on who you ask; you'll get different advice.
-On the one hand, writing the solution completely is actually really helpful (cleaning up solution, noticing errors, just getting to know things better).
+The obvious downside is that it's time-consuming
-On the other hand, can also be very time-consuming (time that could be spent solving a different problem).
+(time that could be spent solving a different problem).
-So you get some varying answers, and it may just depend on the person.
+But I think the upsides are understated; see [FAQ C-24](#C-24).
+For this reason, a lot of strong students still do full write-ups anyway, especially those who have a "do things well" habit.

 That said, I think it is usually a mistake to write nothing at all.
-I require my students to at least write down a couple sentences on the main idea of their solution --- so that, if they read the solution a few years later, they would understand the main idea, and basically know how to work out the rest of the details from there.
+For OTIS, I require my students to at least write down a couple sentences on the main idea of their solution --- so that, if they read this a few years later, they would understand the main idea, and basically know how to work out the rest of the details from there.
 This process of having to summarize the key ideas is also helpful, and takes so little time that there's no excuse not to do it (in my opinion).

-Of course, a lot of strong students still do full write-ups anyway, and I do so myself, just out of a habit of trying to do things well.

 ### {{ faq("C-10", "Can you solve X problem for me?") }}